 3.5.1.
-Minimum dress for coaches at England Boxing competitions is as follows;
+Minimum dress for Coaches at England Boxing competitions is;

 - T Shirt/Polo Shirt/Tracksuit.

 - Shorts (mid-thigh length) or Tracksuit trousers.

 - Training shoes.

-- 3.5.2.
+3.5.2.
 Prohibited items of clothing

 - Vests or singlets

 - Tops with offensive gestures or language

 - Shorts shorter than mid-thigh length

 - Open Toed Sandals

 3.6.
-Conduct and Behavior of Coaches During Competition
+Conduct and Behaviour of Coaches During Competition

 3.6.1.
-Each boxer is permitted up to 3 seconds in his/her corner.
+Each Boxer is permitted up to 3 seconds in his/her corner.

-- Only 1 coach only may enter the ring to service the boxer. - Coach 2 may stand on the apron outside of the ropes. - Coach 3 must remain with both feet on the floor.
+- Only 1 Coach only may enter the ring to service the Boxer. - Coach 2 may stand on the apron outside of the ropes. - Coach 3 must remain with both feet on the floor.

 3.6.2.
-Coaches may coach their boxer from the corner but must adhere to Rule 3.6.3.
+Coaches may coach their Boxer from the corner but must adhere to Rule 3.6.3.